|

 need for cooperation among family members to limit unnecessary household

+expenses.
 Banks have also come up with various products and financial solutions to help

 people manage their finances better.
 For example, several weeks back, AmBank (M)

 Bhd launched the “Family First Solution” to meet a family’s financial needs.
+This product allows families to manage their day-to-day finances with a

 transactional account called “Everyday Account” and allows them to open up to 10